RobertoBarbosa-AurTTY/RobertoBarbosa-AurTTY/README.md

 <div align="center">

 # Software Developer | BackEnd Developer
-### My core expertise lies in backend development using Java with Spring Boot, TypeScript with NestJS, and C# with .NET, with a strong emphasis on designing scalable and maintainable systems.
+### My craft is backend engineering, not programming in a particular language.
+I have built production systems across Java, TypeScript, C#, and PHP, but I consider languages mere instruments.
+My true value lies in analytical reasoning, architectural judgment, and the ability to translate complex requirements into reliable, maintainable software.